Why You Write an Employee a Letter of Recommendation

-You are invested in helping this employee advance her career at her new location as you valued the employee's commitment and contribution during her time with your organization.
+You are invested in helping this employee advance their career at their new location as you have valued the employee's commitment and contribution during her time with your organization.

 Especially for an employee whom you have valued, a recommendation letter will assist the employee to obtain his or her next job.

 Written on company stationery, with a clearly printed address and telephone, and the recommender's name and job title, the recommendation letter provides a sometimes needed boost to a job searcher's credentials.
 The fact that the letter exists says a lot about the integrity and contributions of its subject to a potential employer.

 You will want your Human Resources office to review your recommendation letter before you send it.
 Some organizations have policies that require this oversight; others ask employees not to write recommendation letters at all.